How to Export WooCommerce Products

 - Total Sales: Number of times the product has been sold.

-- Attributes: This will export the attribute's name, value, if it's is used in variations, if it's visible, and if it's a taxonomy or not.
+- Attributes: This will export the attribute's name, value, whether it's used in variations, is visible, and is a taxonomy.
 This data is more easily exported in the Attributes section.

 - Shipping Class: If configured, it exports the name of the product's shipping class.